 Steering your conversations about things you are grateful for can uplift your own spirits as well as the people you are talking to.

-You might be thankful for something your friends or your partner does for you, but gratitude will feel much more powerful when you are thankful for their character.
+You might be thankful for something a friend or your partner does for you, but gratitude will feel much more powerful when you are thankful for their character.

 For example, you may be thankful that your partner takes out the trash, but you’re even more thankful because s/he only does it because s/he’s thoughtful enough to know that you hate doing it.

 It turns out being grateful for people in your life starts a generosity cycle.
-It makes you willing to do more for them and this likely leads to them responding with gratitude by doing more for you.
+It makes you willing to do more for them, and this often leads to them responding with gratitude by doing more for you.

 Write specific things about someone’s character that you are grateful for and keep your journal handy.
 When you spend time with that person, take a moment to share what you wrote about him or her.

-The Journal of Happiness published a study where 219 men and women participants involved wrote three letters of gratitude over a three week period.
-Results showed that writing letters of gratitude increased their happiness and life satisfaction with a decrease depressive symptoms.
+The Journal of Happiness published a study where 219 men and women participants wrote three letters of gratitude over a three week period.
+Results showed that writing letters of gratitude increased their happiness and life satisfaction alongside a decrease in depressive symptoms.